Three-dimensional integrated circuit: United States (1999–2012)

 Copper-to-copper wafer bonding, also called Cu-Cu connections or Cu-Cu wafer bonding, was developed at MIT by a research team consisting of Andy Fan, Adnan-ur Rahman and Rafael Reif in 1999.
+A Cu-Cu bonding connects a certain point on top of an IC to a point at the bottom of the IC on top of it; this saves space, as this replaces a through-silicon via.
 Reif and Fan further investigated Cu-Cu wafer bonding with other MIT researchers including Kuan-Neng Chen, Shamik Das, Chuan Seng Tan and Nisha Checka during 2001–2002.
 In 2003, DARPA and the Microelectronics Center of North Carolina (MCNC) began funding R&D on 3D IC technology.

 In 2004, Tezzaron Semiconductor built working 3D devices from six different designs.
 The chips were built in two layers with "via-first" tungsten TSVs for vertical interconnection.
 Two wafers were stacked face-to-face and bonded with a copper process.
 The top wafer was thinned and the two-wafer stack was then diced into chips.
 The first chip tested was a simple memory register, but the most notable of the set was an 8051 processor/memory stack that exhibited much higher speed and lower power consumption than an analogous 2D assembly.